ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gann_ReadTheDocs.rst

    size equal to
    ``(number of hidden neurons x number of outputs) = (2x2)``.

-The activation function used for the output layer is ``sigmoid``.
+The activation function used for the output layer is ``softmax``.
 The ``relu`` activation function is used for the hidden layer.

 After creating the instance of the ``pygad.gann.GANN`` class next is to fetch the weights of the population as a list of vectors.

-.. _header-n127:
+.. _header-n128:

 Fetch the Population Weights as Vectors
 ---------------------------------------